Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: System Model and Preliminaries

-As can be seen from the equations, wireless communication networks assisted by IRSs offer the potential to eliminate undesired cross-links between specific transmitters and receivers.
-This is achieved through the proper configuration of the phase shift and amplitude factors of IRS elements, which was not feasible in conventional wireless networks where channel coefficients were uncontrollable \cite{bafghi_TCom}.
-To delineate the difference, we define the $K_T \times K_R$ network matrix $\mathcal{N}$, which characterizes the network's topology using binary elements $n_{i,j}$.
-Specifically, $n_{i,j} = 1$ indicates the presence of a link between the $i$-th transmitter and the $j$-th receiver, while $n_{i,j} = 0$ denotes the elimination of that link.
-This can be written as follows:
+The active IRS-assisted channel can mitigate unwanted cross-links between transmitters and receivers by adjusting the phase shift and amplitude of IRS elements, a capability unavailable in conventional wireless networks \cite{bafghi_TCom, bafghi_xnetwork}.
+To delineate the difference, we define the $K_T \times K_R$ network matrix $\mathcal{N}$, which characterizes the network connectivity using binary elements $n_{i,j}$.
+Specifically, $n_{i,j} = 1$ indicates a non-zero equivalent channel coefficient between the $i$-th transmitter and the $j$-th receiver, while $n_{i,j} = 0$ denotes a zero equivalent channel coefficient.
+This can be written as $n_{i, j}=\mathbb{I}\bigl(\tilde{H}^{[j i](t)}\bigl)$.

-In the following, we introduce new notations for a simpler presentation of the equations.
-In that regard, \eqref{ch1} can be rewritten as:

-where $T$ is the total number of time slots, and $\mathbf{x}^{[i]}$ is a $T \times 1$ column vector containing the channel input, defined as follows: